Use CircleCI orbs to build and push Docker images to Amazon ECR

-This article is an introduction to using CircleCI orbs to build and push production-grade Docker images to the Amazon Elastic Container Registry (ECR) for storage.
-Familiarity with the tools and technologies used in this article is preferred but not necessary.
-Here is a brief summary of the common terms and technologies:
+This article is an introduction to using an automated CI/CD pipeline to build and push production-grade Docker images to the Amazon Elastic Container Registry (ECR) for storage.

 What is Amazon ECR?